 allele A for rs10001 will be changed to G, allele B for rs10001 will be changed to T, allele A for rs10002 will be unchanged, and allele B for rs10002 will be changed to C.

-Note that, if you just want to change REF/ALT allele assignments in the .pvar/.bim files without changing the real genotype data, you must use a flag like --ref-allele instead.
+If you just want to permute REF/ALT allele assignments in the .pvar/.bim files without changing the meaning of the genotype data, you must use a flag like --ref-allele instead.

 --allele1234 interprets and/or recodes A/C/G/T alleles in the input as 1/2/3/4, while --alleleACGT does the reverse.
 With the 'multichar' modifier, these will translate multi-character alleles as well, e.g. '--allele1234 multichar' converts 'TT' to '44'.